AXION-MONEY/liquidity-amo/README.md

 # Liquidity AMO —— rebalancing the liquidity and stable price altogether

 ## Organization
-The AMO manages a significant portion of the USDC backing for the stablecoin (referred to as BOOST in this version).
+The AMO manages a significant portion of the USDC ( or staked stable ) backing for the stablecoin (referred to as BOOST in this version).
 There are two functions:
 * v3AMO.sol For ve33 Dexes/pools based on CLAMM (Uniswap v3 and algebra contracts).
 * v2AMO.sol For ve33 Dexes based on Uniswap v2 contracts.